Schedule of Events

 Artificial intelligence is reshaping how insurance enterprises approach tax compliance, planning, and reporting — moving rapidly from proof-of-concept to production deployment.
 This panel brings together tax leaders from major carriers, reinsurers, and professional services firms to examine where AI delivers real results, and where challenges of data readiness, governance, and workforce transformation remain.

-Moderator Jeff Webb, Partner, Deloitte Tax LLP
+Moderator Jeffrey J. Webb, Partner, Deloitte Tax LLP

 Speakers